-Exams and Quizzes.
-There will be four quizzes and a comprehensive final exam given during the semester.
-No early exams or quizzes will be given.
-Tests may consist of written problems and/or short answer.
+Exams: There will be four exams including the comprehensive final exam given during the semester.
+No early exams will be given.
+Exams and quizzes may consist of multiple choice questions, written problems and/or short answer.
 Exams and quizzes will be given during the regular class meeting time.
 If you need to miss an exam for an excused absence, you must notify me prior to class by email, calling my office, or leaving a message with the CIMBA staff.
-Failure to do so will result in an unexcused absence and no make-up
+Failure to do so will result in an unexcused absence and no make-up opportunity.

-Assignments.
-There will be a number of assignments due during the semester.
+Assignments: There will be a number of assignments due during the semester.
 Assignments turned in after I post the answer key will be considered late, unless you have made prior arrangements with me.
 Late assignments will be accepted for one-third credit.
 You may discuss the assignments with your classmates but I expect that the assignment you turn in will be your own work.
 Duplicate wording or formatting on assignments will be considered cheating and penalized according to university policy.